Investigating the Center-to-Limb Effects in Helioseismic Data Using 3D Radiative Hydrodynamic Simulations: Longitudinal Dependence of Acoustic and Surface Gravity Modes

 \section{Longitudinal Dependence of Acoustic and Surface Gravity Modes}

-Another way to assess the influence of the center-to-limb effect on the observed properties of solar oscillations is to analyze data in the form of azimuthally averaged 3D spectra.
+Another way to assess the influence of the center-to-limb effect on the observed properties of solar oscillations is to analyze azimuthally averaged 3D spectra.
 These spectra ($\ell-\nu$ diagrams) represent the oscillation power distribution as a function of the angular degree ($\ell$) and frequency ($\nu$).
 The diagrams show the oscillation power carried out by turbulent convective motions (background convective noise), surface gravity ($f$) and acoustic ($p$) resonance modes, as well as the pseudo-modes (interference peaks above the acoustic cutoff frequency), the observed properties of which vary with longitude (Figures~\ref{fig:VdIc}c,~\ref{fig:l-nu_diff}).
-To enhance the signal from the resonant and pseudo-modes (displayed as ridges above the cutoff frequency), we computed the time difference between snapshots for the time series of continuum intensity and Doppler velocity, then subtracted the mean.
-Also, 24-hour-long time series have been organized into 8-hour-long subsets, shifted by 1 hour.
+To enhance the signal from resonant and pseudo-modes (appearing as ridges above the cutoff frequency) in the continuum intensity and Doppler velocity, we first subtracted the mean value from each snapshot and then calculated the temporal differences between consecutive snapshots in the time series.

+Also, a 24-hour-long dataset has been partitioned into 17 subsets, each representing an 8-hour-long time series shifted by 1 hour.
 Figure~\ref{fig:l-nu_diff} and the following analysis are based on the averaged diagrams.
-The center-to-limb effect affects the observational properties of the modes and the background noise differently for the continuum intensity (panel a) and Doppler velocity (panel b).
+The center-to-limb variations affect the observational properties of the modes and the background noise differently for the continuum intensity (panel a) and Doppler velocity (panel b).
 This is related to the non-linear nature of radiative hydrodynamics in a highly stratified medium, with each observable, as well as projection and foreshortening effects, closer to the limb.